-After completing 24 credit hours, students apply for degree candidacy to the Seminary Student Services Office.
+When a student is approaching completion of the first third of his or her program, the student must apply for degree candidacy to the Seminary Student Services Office.
 See the Student Services Handbook for a description of the evaluation processes for Degree Candidacy and End of Studies.